The 9/11 Era Is Over

 The 9/11 attacks continued to shape my life as I went to work for Barack Obama’s presidential campaign.
 I would not have gotten that job without my association with the 9/11 Commission, which provided not only a credential but a relationship with Denis McDonough, who helped bring me onto the Obama campaign (and who later served as Obama’s second-term chief of staff).

 Obama would not have been elected as the 44th president of the United States were it not for 9/11, which set in motion the chain of events that led to the Iraq War.
-His preinvasion opposition to the war and pledge to end it provided his core contrast with Hillary Clinton in the Democratic primary.
-And so just as 9/11 compelled me to move to Washington, it catalyzed the events that led to me becoming a deputy national security adviser in the White House less than a decade later.
+His pre-invasion opposition to the war and pledge to end it provided his core contrast with Hillary Clinton in the Democratic primary.
+And so just as 9/11 had compelled me to move to Washington, it catalyzed the events that led to me becoming a deputy national security adviser in the White House less than a decade later.

 During Obama’s first year in office, an overwhelming—almost gravitational—set of forces kept pulling the young president deeper into the enormous array of post-9/11 conflicts.
 The use of armed drones picked up as he was taking office, and accelerated through 2009.
 Urgent warnings about al-Qaeda affiliates in Yemen and Somalia were drawing the U.S. further into those countries.
 The U.S. military pressed Obama to send some 60,000 additional U.S. troops to Afghanistan in 2009 alone—half of them as the result of a request that was sitting on the shelf when he took office, and the other half in a surge later that year.
 As essential as the surge seemed at the time, the costs now appear greater than the gains.

-Working at the nexus of policy and politics, I became acutely aware of how much harder it is to end wars than escalate them.
+Working at the nexus of policy and politics, I became acutely aware of how much harder it is to end wars than to escalate them.
 The first time Obama suffered large defections of Democratic congressional support was over his effort to close Guantanamo Bay by relocating some prisoners to the United States.
 Obama’s clear desire to disentangle the United States from Iraq and to avoid other military engagements across the Middle East unnerved traditional U.S. allies, most prominently Saudi Arabia and Egypt, whose actions had been so central to the rise of al-Qaeda.

 In his second term, Obama made a more concerted effort to reorient American foreign and national-security policy away from their post-9/11 focus on terrorism.
 Osama bin Laden had been taken out, leaving al-Qaeda as a shadow of its former self.
 The economy was growing.
 The American public was tiring of war, polling showed.
 In the White House, we had conversations about bringing an end to the “post-9/11 period”—conversations that led to an Obama speech at the National Defense University in 2013.
 “For over the last decade, our nation has spent over a trillion dollars on war, helping to explode our deficits and constraining our ability to nation-build here at home,” Obama said.
 He went on to call for an effort to repeal and replace the 2001 Authorization for Use of Military Force that governed the Iraq War (an effort Congress never took up).
 “Our systematic effort to dismantle terrorist organizations must continue,” he said.
 “But this war, like all wars, must end.
 That’s what history advises.
 That’s what our democracy demands.”